kumaravelrajan/kumaravelrajan.github.io/_posts/Common-Sense-DSA/2025-10-31-common-sense-dsa.md

     Bubble sort has $$ O(N^2) $$ complexity.
 This means bubble sort has *quadratic time*.

+    Explanation of how bubble sort works is given in [wikipedia](https://en.wikipedia.org/wiki/Bubble_sort#Performance).

 1. $$O(N^2)$$ complexity

     Very often (but not always), when an algorithm nests one loop inside another, the algorithm is $$O(N^2)$$.